francksidi-edb/FacialRecognition/README.md

 Install pgvector 0.6 extension from https://github.com/pgvector/pgvector

-Python Environment: The Python environment accessible to PostgreSQL should have the necessary libraries installed, namely:
+Python Environment: The Python environment accessible to PostgreSQL should have the necessary libraries installed:
+After test that this program is working:

 %python test_clip.py